Antistasi-Ultimate-Community/auc_bot/README.md

 # FIRST TIME SETUP:
 Run `[install].bat`
 or
-`pip install discord.py requests PyGithub`
+`pip install discord.py requests PyGithub python-a2s`

 ## Manual Requirements:
 Create a file to start the bot.
 This can be any file that will run the main.py file.
 In this case we're going to use .bat